longevityframework/longevity/manual/context/config.md

 Longevity uses [Typesafe
 Config](https://github.com/typesafehub/config) to help you configure your `LongevityContext`.
 The default configuration settings are found in the `reference.conf` file included in the longevity jar.
+This file contains settings for all the available context configurations.
 (Here's the [latest version on GitHub](https://github.com/longevityframework/longevity/blob/master/src/main/resources/reference.conf).)
-This file contains settings for all the available context configurations.

-The typical way to supply configuration to you application is to override these defaults in your `application.conf` file, located in your classpath.
+The typical way to supply configuration to your application is to override these defaults in your `application.conf` file, located on your classpath.

 If you have multiple `LongevityContexts` living in the same